 How do we know when we have entered the promise land?
 The book of Hebrews says we know we have entered in when “we have ceased from our own works” (Hebrews 4:10).
 The works we do after we cross the Jordan are from above, we have buried our “own works” in the wilderness and the life we now live is the life of Christ (Gal 2:20).

 The battle within to inherit his kingdom! – God wants us to love him with our “whole” heart!
-Joshua took entire cities, destroyed kings and toppled idols, each representing various things in our heart which must be destroyed (Eph 5:3-6), (Gal 5:19-21), (1 Cor 6:9-10)!
+Joshua took entire cities, destroyed kings, and toppled idols, each representing various things in our heart which must be destroyed (Eph 5:3-6), (Gal 5:19-21), (1 Cor 6:9-10)!
 Our enemies will melt with fear knowing God is with us (Joshua 2:11)!
 Joshua took the land as God had said to Moses and gave it as an inheritance to the Children of Israel.

-Our Joshua “Jesus” leads us to the enemies of God that reside in our heart.
+Our Joshua “Jesus” leads us to the enemies, of God that reside in our heart.
 We must confront idols, lustful thoughts, slander, gluttony, anger, covetousness, lying, steeling and all that is offensive to God.
 When we confront our enemies we do not look to ourselves, we look immediately to Jesus knowing it is the power of God that delivers us.
 What God looks for from us is a desire to defeat the enemies he hates and believe him to destroy them all.
 The kingdom of God begins small in our heart with each victory gaining more ground!
-As our enemies are defeated we inherit more of the kingdom and he regains what he lost in the Garden of Eden.
+As our enemies are defeated, we inherit more of the kingdom and he regains what he lost in the Garden of Eden.
 His throne sets in the inner court of our heart, we are completely his, united to him and living in his will!

 Growing the kingdom in the end of time! – As pictured by the parable of the sower of the seed, people respond differently to the message of the kingdom of God (Luke 8: 5-15).
-When God’s word is planted in our heart and we respond favorably it begins to grow.
-If we follow his leading it will take dominion over our heart.
+When God’s word is planted in our heart and we respond favorably it begins to grow, if we follow his leading it will take dominion over our heart.
 The kingdom of God is spiritual, it is also corporal and unites many in the kingdom.
 Jesus will reign in the kingdom of God until the time of the end when he will hand it over to God the Father (1Cor 15:24-28).

 Lucifer and the kingdom of God – Lucifer said five times in his heart “I will” (Isaiah 14:12-14) which was the beginning of his downfall as he claimed his independence from God.
-As a result he was cast out of heaven along with many other angels who sided with him and are destined for eternal damnation!
-No one can live in the kingdom of God who does not do his will.
+As a result, he was cast out of heaven along with many other angels who sided with him and are destined for eternal damnation!
+No one can live in the kingdom of God who does not do God’s will.
 Jesus said “Not everyone who says to me, Lord, Lord, will enter into the Kingdom of heaven, only the one who does the will of my Father in heaven…(Matt 7:21)

 Preaching the kingdom of God – What better message could we tell people?
-There is a Kingdom who is run by our creator.
-He is all knowing and all powerful and his very essence is Love!
+There is a Kingdom who is run by our creator, He is all knowing and all powerful and his very essence is Love!
 All that live in his Kingdom live with a peace that passes all understanding!